 - Demonstrate financial need.

-- Applied for admission at UH for the Fall semester immediately following high school graduation.
+- Apply for admission at UH for the fall semester immediately following high school graduation.

-- Admissions file must be completed by Nov.
-15 to be considered for priority funding.
-Please note that this is the priority deadline and scholarships will continue to be awarded as long as funds are available.
+- Complete your application for admission by the priority date.
+For Fall 2018 applicants, the priority date is January 3, 2018.
+Please note that this is the priority deadline and scholarships may continue to be awarded as long as funds are available.

-- Transfer hours and AP/Dual credit hours will not count toward the annual 30-hour requirement.
+- Transfer hours and AP/dual credit hours will not count toward the annual 30-hour requirement or the cumulative GPA requirement.
+This includes hours taken at UH’s Clear Lake, Downtown and Victoria campuses.

-- Courses repeated will not be covered by university-funded scholarships.
-Credit hours for courses repeated will not be included in the semester and annual credit hour requirements.
+- Credit hours for repeated courses do not count toward the semester and annual credit hour requirements.

 University-funded scholarships for incoming freshmen include: